If you’re looking for a quick meal that everyone loves, these are a family favorite!

 - ½ teaspoon cumin

-- Mix shrimp, taco seasoning, lime juice and garlic powder.
+- In a separate bowl, combine shrimp with taco seasoning, lime juice, and garlic powder.

-- Fill tortillas with slaw, shrimp and desired toppings.
+- Fill each warm tortilla with slaw and cooked shrimp, adding any other desired toppings.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.